 The Lewistown EDZ provides one of the best economic development opportunities for Hanover County, particularly the west side of Interstate 95.
-The County has collaborated with two developers representing over 500 acres of new business and destination retail uses.
+The County has collaborated with multiple developers representing over 500 acres of new business and destination retail uses.
 Northlake Business Park and Winding Brook Retail Center anchor the development at this interchange.
-The completion of the Lakeridge Parkway extension from Route 1 to Sliding Hill Road provides a significant development corridor for retail, destination retail, and business uses and allows Hanover County to take better advantage of the growth opportunities along the I-95 corridor.
-The County should support plans to expand the Northlake Business Park to the west of Route 1, in order to create additional areas for business development.
+The completion of the Lakeridge Parkway extension from Route 1 to Sliding Hill Road provides a significant development corridor for retail, destination retail, and business uses including office, logistics and manufacturing, and allows Hanover County to take better advantage of the growth opportunities along the I-95 corridor.

 The Sliding Hill EDZ has become an important economic development asset with the completion of the upgraded Atlee/Elmont interchange.
 This area is becoming a prime location for major retail, office, and light industrial uses, including the North Cross Retail Center and Crescent Business Center.
 The Sliding Hill EDZ also contains the Hanover Industrial Air Park, which provides a location for over 400 small- and medium-sized businesses.
 The Air Park was one of Hanover’s first industrial parks and provides a wide range of business opportunities, ranging from legal offices and artist’s studios to heavier industrial uses.
 Lakeridge Industrial Park is another strong anchor within the EDZ and has benefited from the completion of the Lakeridge Parkway connection between Lewistown Road and Sliding Hill Road.